seamusdemora/seamusdemora.github.io/MacStuff.md

 **Know this:** This clears ***ALL*** settings in iTerm2.
 If you want to create a *restore point* for your iTerm2 settings, you may find some help in [this Q&A on Stack Overflow](https://stackoverflow.com/a/23356086) - be sure to read all the comments!

 Related to this is iTerm2's [Dynamic Profiles](https://iterm2.com/documentation-dynamic-profiles.html) which are saved in one or more plist files formatted as JSON or XML (or in binary).
-Profile changes are made immediately (thus, *dynamic*).   [↩](#table-of-contents)
+Profile changes are made immediately (thus, *dynamic*).   [↑](#table-of-contents)

 ### 25. "client_loop: send disconnect: Broken pipe"